Saturday, Dec. 14, 2019

 Guests also are reminded that all facilities of Georgia College are tobacco, electronic cigarette and vaping device-free.
 The use of all tobacco products including but not limited to cigarettes, cigars, pipes, and smokeless tobacco, electronic cigarettes and devices that simulate the use of tobacco are prohibited anywhere on GC grounds.

 A map of the student seating arrangement will be posted inside the main doors of the Centennial Center.
 Guests may sit on either side of the stage.

-Students who submitted their graduation application prior to the posted deadline will have their name included in the commencement program.
-Students who have requested a directory restriction will not have their names printed in the program unless the Registrar’s Office receives the student's written permission before November 1.
+Students who submitted their graduation application by Wednesday, November 13, will have their name included in the commencement program.
+Students who have requested a directory restriction will not have their names printed in the program unless the Registrar’s Office receives the student's written permission before Wednesday, November 13.